How to Calculate Total Addressable Market to Drive Hockey-Stick Growth

 1. Build your long term vision

 Nobody can predict the future.
 But we can make educated guesses about the potential that various products and services have.
 Every good business owner has an idea of where they want to be in five or ten years.
 The path to get there isn't always so obvious.
 What is obvious, is that starting your journey with a tiny market size that already has a lot of competition isn't a great way to get to the finish line.
-Understanding market share will allow you to plan the steps your business takes to fulfilling its long term vision to get the most distance out of each one.
+Understanding demographic and market share will allow you to plan the steps your business takes to fulfilling its long-term vision to get the most distance out of each one.

 2. Understand your market size